cybercongress/networks/bostrom/genesis-validator.md

 ### Install GO 1.17+

-Cyber is write and go, and we'll need the version 1.17+ to compile it.
+Cyber is written in `go`, and we'll need the version 1.17+ to compile it.

 Check which version you currently have with